 It might not have the appeal of Torrey Pines, but Balboa Park is a fine course.
 Though it may look short on the scorecard and the grounds get less love than some of the other golf courses in San Diego, canyons and elevation changes make Balboa a surprisingly challenging layout, and some holes offer some great city views.

 Besides, if you have a city resident card, you can't beat the green fees, which do go up on weekends.

 It may be an executive length course, but Oaks North plays like a full-length golf course.
 This 27-hole layout boasts stellar greens and plenty of challenge.
 It's one of the great courses in San Diego, and even better when you don't want to spend five hours on the course on a weekend.

 But this short course is no pushover; the par 3s have plenty of length, and the par 4s demand good drives and precise approaches.
 Unless you're a bomber, you can use every club in your bag here—and it's a good value.

 San Diego, CA 92128

 06 of 10

 Ivanhoe has always been a lengthy bear and the Lakes course has eight water features.
-Rates start at a very affordable $18 on weekdays without a cart (can go up to $57 on weekends with a cart) -- and they serve one of the best hot dogs around.
+Rates are very affordable on weekdays without a cart (though they go up on weekends with a cart)—and they serve great hot dogs.

 3121 Willow Glen Dr